Welcome to the Corces Lab!

 At about the half-way point of my postdoctoral work, I switched gears to study the genetic and epigenetic underpinnings of neurodegenerative diseases.
 Co-mentored by Thomas Montine, I used multi-omic epigenetic approaches to dissect the role of inherited variation in Alzheimer’s and Parkinson’s disease.
 This work serves as the launching point of the lab, driving our interest in using the epigenome to better understand neurological disease.

 I grew up in the Bay Area, then moved to the midwest to study Neuroscience and Psychological & Brain Sciences at Washington University in St. Louis.
-There, I joined the lab of Yehuda Ben-Shahar to study how homologs of genes that cause Williams Syndrome, a human developmental condition characterized by hypersociability, affect social behavior in Drosophila melanogaster.
-I graduated in 2019, and after continuing on as lab manager for a year, I joined the Biomedical Sciences Graduate Program at UCSF.
-Now, as part of the Corces Lab, I am pivoting to study human patient data directly, and using cellular models to understand the etiology of neurodegenerative and neuropsychiatric diseases at genomic and epigenetic levels.
+There, I joined the lab of Yehuda Ben-Shahar and discovered that neuron-specific knockdown of one of the causative genes for Williams Syndrome—a rare developmental condition characterized by hypersociability—has an evolutionarily conserved effect, altering protein translation and social behavioral phenotypes in Drosophila melanogaster.
+I graduated in 2019, and after continuing for a year as lab manager, I joined the Biomedical Sciences Graduate Program at UCSF.
+As part of the Corces Lab, I am pivoting to study the genetic drivers of the more common and highly polygenic Alzheimer’s Disease.
+I aim to understand the cell type-specific effects of disease-associated noncoding genetic variants.
+My current efforts include profiling human brain tissue using single-cell ATAC-seq and RNA-seq, conducting high-throughput functional genomics assays, and generating CRISPR-edited iPSC-derived models of brain cell types.
+I think glia (especially oligodendrocytes) are rad!
+Outside of lab, I can be found taking long walks with an iced coffee, or working toward my mission to find the best fried chicken sandwich in the city.

 Zach Gardell